wolfe60629/CarFinancingDatabaseExample/README.md

 ## Getting Started

-Written in Microsoft SQL, this project requires a schema called jawolf7279.
-This schema can be changed, but it will have to be changed throughout the entirety of the project.
-Included in the project is a sql file to create the tables needed to get started.
-There are also a few procedures needed that are included in the project.
+This project requires a schema of jawolf7279.
+This schema can be changed, but will have to be changed throughout the entirety of the project.
+Included in the project is a sql file to create the tables that are needed to get started.
+There are also a few procedures included in the project that will need to be added to the database before adding inventory.

 ## Built With